 The sixth result of the work of Christ on the cross is that God forgives us by grace.
 That is a great and blessed benefit of being born again.

 “having forgiven you all trespasses”

 The Greek indicates that forgiveness precedes “made alive.”
 Before we can come alive to God, God must forgive us first (1 John 2:12; Ephesians 1:7; Acts 10:43;13:38,29).
 The principle is that God cannot exercise grace until he satisfies his righteousness.
-God cannot act inconsistently with his own character.
-God cannot under maudlin sentiment pour out his love.
+It is impossible for God to act inconsistently with his character.
+God cannot pour out his love by maudlin sentimentality.

-God forgives our sins at the cross.
+God forgave our sins at the cross.
 Because of the cross, God is free to give us eternal life and exercise his grace in time.
-He is free to do this because his righteousness is satisfied by the suffering of Christ.
-Jesus took the judgment for our sins.
+He is free to do this because Christ satisfied his righteousness by suffering for sins on the cross.
+Jesus took the judgment or penalty for our sins.

 Note that God forgives “all” trespasses, not some.
 That will enable us to sleep at night.
 We do not truly rest until we rest in the work of Christ.

 God cannot exercise his grace until he satisfies his righteousness by the death of Christ.

 We are natural-born sinners.
 We are sinners by nature, choice, and practice.
 It is easier to do wrong than right; it is easier to tell a lie than the truth.
 Unless and until God forgives, the penalty of sin stays on us.
 Sin separates us from God.
 The cross of Christ frees us from the penalty of sin.
 The religions of the earth invent substitutes for salvation by what man does.
 Not one can take us to heaven because it is impossible to please God other than through the complete payment for our sins.
 The only full settlement that satisfied God was the death of Christ for all sins of all time.